The Silence of the Lambs (novel): Synopsis

-Clarice Starling, a young FBI trainee, is asked to carry out an errand by Jack Crawford, the head of the FBI division that draws up psychological profiles of serial killers.
+In 1984, five years after the events of Red Dragon, Clarice Starling, a young FBI trainee, is asked to carry out an errand by Jack Crawford, the head of the FBI division that creates psychological profiles of serial killers.

 Starling is to present a questionnaire to the brilliant forensic psychiatrist and cannibalistic serial killer, Hannibal Lecter.
 Lecter is serving nine consecutive life sentences in a Maryland mental institution for a series of murders.

-Crawford's real intention, however, is to try to solicit Lecter's assistance in the hunt for a serial killer dubbed "Buffalo Bill", whose M.O. involves kidnapping large women, starving them for up to two weeks, killing and skinning them, and dumping the remains in nearby rivers.
-The nickname was started by Kansas City Homicide as a sick joke that "he likes to skin his humps."
-Throughout the investigation, Starling periodically returns to Lecter in search of information, and the two form a strange relationship in which he offers her cryptic clues in return for information about her troubled and bleak childhood as an orphan.
+Crawford's real intention, however, is to solicit Lecter's assistance in the hunt for a serial killer dubbed "Buffalo Bill."
+The killer's M.O. involves kidnapping large women, starving them for up to two weeks, killing and skinning them, and dumping the remains in nearby rivers.
+The nickname originated from Kansas City Homicide as a sick joke that "he likes to skin his humps."

+Although initially dismissive of Starling's questions, Lecter is offended when another inmate flings semen at her.
+As an apology, Lecter predicts that Buffalo Bill's next victim will be scalped and tells her to locate a car owned by Benjamin Raspail, a former patient whom Lecter eventually murdered.
+When Starling locates the car in a storage unit, she discovers a severed head preserved in a jar, which Lecter later identifies as Raspail's lover, Klaus.

+Throughout the investigation, Starling periodically returns to Lecter in search of information, and the two form a strange relationship in which he offers her cryptic clues in exchange for details about her troubled and bleak childhood as an orphan.
+Starling must also contend with Dr. Frederick Chilton, the asylum's administrator and Lecter's self-styled nemesis, who makes sexual advances toward Starling and attempts to insert himself into the investigation for his own gain.
-When Bill's sixth victim is found in West Virginia, Starling helps Crawford perform the autopsy.
-Starling finds a pupa in the throat of the victim, and just as Lecter predicted, she has been scalped.
-Triangular patches of skin have also been taken from her shoulders.
-Furthermore, autopsy reports indicate that Bill had killed her within four days of her capture, much faster than his earlier victims.
-Starling takes the pupa to the Smithsonian, where it is initially identified as the black witch moth, a species that does not naturally occur where the victim was found, though later it is identified as the Death's-head Moth, an even more exotic species that would have to be reared in captivity from imported eggs.

-On the basis of Lecter's prediction, Starling believes that he knows who Buffalo Bill really is.
-She asks Crawford why she was sent to fish for information on Buffalo Bill without being told she was doing so; Crawford claims that if she had had an agenda, Lecter would have sensed it and never spoken up.
+When Bill's sixth victim is found in West Virginia, Starling assists Crawford in performing the autopsy.
+The victim has a pupa stuffed in throat and, just as Lecter predicted, has been scalped.
+Triangular patches of skin have also been removed from her shoulders.
+Furthermore, autopsy reports indicate that Bill killed her within four days of her capture, much faster than his earlier victims.
+Starling takes the pupa to the Smithsonian, where it is initially identified as the black witch moth, a species that does not naturally occur where the victim was found.
+Later, it is identified as the Death's-head Moth, an even more exotic species that would have to be reared in captivity from imported eggs.
+A similar pupa is found in Klaus' head, and based on this connection, Starling believes that Lecter knows Buffalo Bill's identity.
+She asks Crawford, who is caring for his terminally ill wife, Bella, why she was sent to fish for information on Buffalo Bill without being informed of her true purpose.
+Crawford claims that if she had had an agenda, Lecter would have sensed it and never spoken up.